YueLin301/yuelin301.github.io/_posts/2023-08-11-Information-Design-10min.md

 where $\mu$ represents the posterior probability.
 Therefore, a self-interested and rational receiver will definitely follow the sender's recommendations, because the posterior expected payoff of the action recommended by the sender is greater than or equal to the posterior expected payoffs of all other actions.

-This greatly simplifies the problem, allowing **the sender to choose the receiver's action that maximizes its expected payoff, while ensuring that the receiver obeys, and then recommend the receiver to take that action**.
-Thus, the specific representation of the sender's optimization goal is:
+This greatly simplifies the problem, allowing **the sender to choose the receiver's action that maximizes its expected payoff, while ensuring that the receiver obeys, and then recommend the receiver to take that action.** Thus, the specific representation of the sender's optimization goal is:

 $$
 \begin{aligned}